neurodata/checklists/methods_paper.md

-a good methods paper is organized by and has the components:
+A good methods paper is organized by and has the components listed below.
+For a reasonable example, see my [signal subgraph paper](http://ieeexplore.ieee.org/document/6341752/), or see [markdown demo](https://github.com/neurodata/checklists/blob/master/Tutorials/MATLAB/algs_example/methods_paper_example.md) for a quickie alpha version.